EliNewby/miRNAmRNANet/README.md

 To run the code, the following files are also needed:
 - List of experimentally validated interactions from miRTarBase
-  - Provided as mirRTarBaseEdges.txt
+  - Provided as possibleEdges.txt
 - Normalized miRNA and mRNA expression from TCGA
   - Available through NIH Genomic Data Commons TCGA Pan-Cancer Atlas (Hoadley, K. A. et al. (2018) https://gdc.cancer.gov/about-data/publications/PanCan-CellOfOrigin)
 - GMT files of pathways of interest from mSigDB Pathways